localstorm/market-monitor/README.md

 Tool to monitor S&amp;P 500, Russel 2000, Nasdaq Composite, VIX and other indices

-It sits in system notification area (Windows/MacOS are officially supported, Linux is doable too due to a cross-platform nature of SWT library) and monitors if any index is about to breach the spread configured in text file (I put this text file into Dropbox) so it is synchronized between my Windows laptop at office and MacOS laptop at home.
+It sits in system notification area (Windows/MacOS/Linux are officially supported due to a cross-platform nature of SWT library) and monitors if any index is about to breach the spread configured in text file (I put this text file into Dropbox) so it is synchronized between my Windows laptop at office and MacOS laptop at home.

 The whole thing is currently built for one sole purpose: to automate option spreads positions monitoring.